Photo by Karla Janette

-In the Portland community, Jamila serves on the City of Portland's Human Rights Commission and Metro's Committee on Racial Equity (CORE).
-As a commissioner and CORE member, she serves as an advisory board to elected officials including, Metro Councilmembers, City of Portland Commissioners, and Mayor of Portland on a variety of equity issues including racial equity, houselessness, policing, immigration, and discrimination based on race, gender, sexuality, and ability.
+In the Portland community, Jamila has served on the City of Portland's Human Rights Commission and is a current member of Metro's Committee on Racial Equity (CORE).
+As a commissioner and CORE member, they serve as an advisory board to elected officials including, Metro Councilmembers, City of Portland Commissioners, and the Mayor of Portland on a variety of equity issues including racial equity, houselessness, policing, immigration, and discrimination based on race, gender, sexuality, and ability.

 Ruby Joy White